jnozzi/cocoadev.com/SiteContent/General/ObjectsStructsAndPointersBasics.markdown

 ----
 Lots of stuff in C still keeps surprising me: for example, I had NO idea that the comma operator even existed until recently -- even now I can't really think of when to use it.
 There is lots of less esoteric and arcane stuff in C that lots of people don't know about or use: eg bitwise operatorsr, or the question mark (ternary) operator -- a funky, but useful shorthand.

-''Dunno.
+*Dunno.
 But there aren't that many surprises in C because it's so small.
-If you go back and reread your C book now, you'll probably come out of it knowing everything there is to know about C.  Another interesting thing that one can miss the first time through is the utility of pointers to functions.''
+If you go back and reread your C book now, you'll probably come out of it knowing everything there is to know about C.  Another interesting thing that one can miss the first time through is the utility of pointers to functions.*

 ----
 Cocoa is written in C and the particular construct in question is found in virtually every Cocao program I have found. -- jh